industrial-edge/profinet-io-connector-getting-started/docs/Configuration_IED.md

 ## Installation of necessary applications

-In order to configure the PROFINET IO Conenctor in IED, the following applications should be installed on your IED:
+In order to configure the PROFINET IO Conenctor in IED and check the received data from PLC, the following applications should be installed on your IED:

 ![Installed_apps](graphics/Installed_apps.png)